 Back in the 80’s, we had a teacher in our school who was always smiling.
-She smiled morning, noon, and night, and she got on my last nerves!
-I always wondered why she was so cheerful, didn’t she realize how annoying she was?
+She smiled all the time.
+I always wondered why she was so cheerful.
+Didn’t she realize how annoying she was?
 Didn’t she realize that people had problems?
-So, to put an end to her everlasting cheerfulness, a colleague and I decided we were going to “get her.”
+To put an end to her everlasting cheerfulness, a colleague and I decided we were going to “get her.”
 We were in the grade below her, and we decided we were going to put the worst kids in her class, and force her to stop being so cheerful.

 Fast forward twenty + years.
 I am now the cheerful teacher.
 I am the teacher who is always smiling, no matter how “bad” my kids are.
 I am the positive, (most of the time), one who tries to make the best of a bad situation.
 I am the one greeting students and staff alike with a cheerful “Good Morning”, even if I don’t receive a response.

 In the years that I have been teaching I have had my share of personal problems, but I have not let them affect the way I treat my students.
-I have experienced divorce, death of a parent, and illness, and have not allowed any of these issues to treat my students with any less respect and love than I was used to giving.
+I have experienced divorce, death of a parent, and illness.
+I have not allowed any of these issues to treat my students with any less respect and love than I was used to giving.
 As a matter of fact, being around my students caused me to be sucked into their world, and to forget about mine for a little while.

 But I do laugh, smile, and compliment our kids every chance I get.
 Wherever that teacher is from long ago, I hope she is still smiling.
 I wish I could tell her I have joined the ranks of the cheerful teacher and that I am never going over to the dark side again! 🙂